shijianjian/Medical-Image-Viewer/README.md

 ## Screenshots
 ![screenshot](./misc/sc.png)

+## TODOs
+- Enable DICOM OCT/Fundus reading directly.
+- Enable 2D image visual.

 ## Known issues
+- For Windows users, it might encounter a WebGL driver issue from PyQT WebEngine.
+Inspect the console for the URL will be easier than install the driver.
 - The renderer is a bit slow.
 It is an issues with the ```dash``` library as well as there are six 3D cube rendering tasks.
-It is recommanded to use the ```Inspect Selected face``` instead of view all the faces.
+By default, the ```Inspect Face``` enables one face only for a better speed instead of view all the faces.
 - UPX is not avaliable for Windows builds.
 - Error will occur with Pyinstaller for windows build when [PyQT5 >= 5.12.3](https://github.com/pyinstaller/pyinstaller/issues/4293)